Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "He’s not human, Dan," Xiù reminded him gently.
 "Sometimes, aliens are aliens."

 "Oh come on," Dan objected.
-"He’s about fifty and in his prime, he’s feeling his oats, he’s worried about his legacy…"
+"He’s about fifty and in his prime, he’s feeling his oats, he’s worried about his legacy..."

 "Mm.
 Totally unlike a smart silver fox professor type who decided to play Doctor Livingstone on an alien world, huh?"
 She flashed a playful smile.

-"Y—" Dan paused. "…Hmm."
+"Y—" Dan paused. "...Hmm."

 "I mean, you could be completely right!" she added. "...Or you could be projecting.
-It’s… just something to keep in mind."
+It’s... just something to keep in mind."

 Julian couldn’t help but being his usual troll self.
 "Silver fox, huh?
 I can see it.
-I bet I’ll have better hair in thirty years though…"
+I bet I’ll have better hair in thirty years though..."

 "Twenty!"
 Dan shot back in a mix of indignation and amusement.